Listen to Supply Chain Connections from Chain.io!SpotifyAppleGoogle

-You know, if you get the right skill set in the business, you know, you can form it doesn't have to be a massive department just got one or two people that understand and you don't try and sell it by yourself.
-You go in as a team, no one person ever wins everything all the time anyways, is pointless, right?
+You know, if you get the right skill set in the business, you know, you can form it, it doesn't have to be a massive department, just with one or two people that understand and you don't try and sell it by yourself.
+You go in as a team, not one person ever wins everything all the time anyways, is pointless, right?
 So you have technical sales, people that understand the supply chain you go in, because it's about it's not about relationships and relationships, never going to change the relationship you have with that original sales guy, you bring in a broader team that helps you sell a much broader suite of services, you know, the stickiness, you get me a customer, you show that you care about them more.
 And it's not just about 18 cents or $25 on a container, you get so much more and you're getting to understand that their business, you live and breathe as if you are the customer.

 Brian Glick 00:48

 Welcome to Supply Chain Connections.
 I'm Brian Glick, founder and CEO of Chain.io.
 On today's episode, we have Graham Parker, of Gravity Supply Chain.
 Graham is one of those lucky people who has had the opportunity to work on sort of all aspects of the industry from the retailer side and the service provider side and now the software side.
 And so we're going to talk a lot about what happens in the first mile and what happens in the upstream part of supply chain before the logistics processes.
 So I hope you enjoy the episode.
 Graham, welcome to the show.